OpenDAoC/OpenDAoC-Core/README.md

 3. Save and exit the file, but **do not change the file name**.

-#### Adding `atlasDB.sql` (Win)
+#### Adding `DummyDB.sql` (Win)

-Prior to accomplishing this step, you will need a recent copy of the `atlasDB.sql` file.
+Prior to accomplishing this step, you will need a recent copy of the `DummyDB.sql` file.
 Without it, you cannot successfully build a local Atlas server.
 After installing MariaDB, you should also notice a program called HeidiSQL, which you'll need to use for this section.

 1. Launch the HeidiSQL app.
 2. At the bottom-left corner. click **New > Session in root folder**.